Getting started with CFDs

 Choose the time frame that suits you

 The style of your work depends largely on the time frame in which you feel more comfortable.
-For example, a long-term client keeps almost all of their trades open for several weeks, months, and sometimes two or three years.
+For example, a long-term client keeps almost all of their client open for several weeks, months, and sometimes two or three years.
 As a result, the number of transactions he usually has is very small-2-3 per month, or even less.
 Thus, the long-term client makes most of their decisions based on monthly and weekly charts and uses the D1 or H4 charts only to find entry points to the market.

 If you can respond quickly to changes in the situation, you are likely to be interested in a shorter time frame.
 But for those people who are affected by emotions and do not always respond adequately to certain events, we would recommend a longer time frame, where they could analyze the situation in the market more carefully.

 At the same time, many people who work full-time cannot check positions during the day.
 It would be much more convenient for them to perform the main part of the analysis in the evenings or on weekends.
-In this case, you should also look at medium-and long-term trading.
+In this case, you should also look at medium-and long-term OTC investment.
 So your task is to find the right time frame that suits you.

-Creating a trading plan
+Creating an investment plan

 Risk management: always use the Stop Loss order